 What it means

 LTV, or lifetime value, is the gross profit a customer is expected to generate over the life of the relationship.
-It is not total revenue, contract value, or a vanity multiple; it is the economic contribution left after the cost to serve that customer.
-At Nyman Media, we treat LTV as a planning instrument: it tells a leadership team how much customer quality, retention, pricing, and acquisition discipline are really worth.
+It is not total revenue, contract value, or a vanity multiple; it is what is left after the cost to serve that customer.
+We use it for planning: it tells a leadership team how much customer quality, retention, pricing, and acquisition discipline are actually worth.

 Gross profit basis